 There are many problems with co-mingled recycling.
 It costs our community more, because we are not sorting it ourselves.
 Also glass no longer has any real value as a recyclable commodity–therefore we pay to recycle glass.
-The Exchange intends to re-introduce source separation for recyclables in the near future.
-We hope to accept sorted recycling for for free or at a discount, and continue to charge for co-mingled.
-In fact, we are starting out now with aluminum!
+The Exchange has begun to re-introduce ‘source separation’ for recyclables.
+We now accept aluminum, cardboard and glass at a discount if you separate it when you come in.
+Check it out:

 Appliances: $15-small appliance/$22-large appliance/$55-refrigerators, freezers, dehumidifiers We collect and recycle virtually every kind of appliance.
 Using various local contractors we transport all appliances off Orcas to be recycled as scrap metal.
 We pay to have them removed, and thus we charge for the service.
 Refrigerated appliances cost more because a trained technician must remove the components containing Freon, a hazardous chemical waste.
 Dehumidifiers also contain a cooling mechanism that must be removed by a professional.

 Small Electronics: $7.00